michipase/Elaborato_Docker-Kubernetes/README.md

  https://docs.docker.com/get-started/
 ```

-The correctness of the procedure is also confirmed by checking the current installed version of Docker.
+The correctness of the procedure is also confirmed by checking the currently installed version of Docker.

 ```console
 gingko@y:~/docker-kubernetes-univr$ docker --version
 Docker version 25.0.3, build 4debf41